Xuedong Huang: Career

 Huang helped Microsoft and Azure Cognitive Services achieve multiple industry's first human parity milestones on the following open research tasks: transcribing conversational speech, machine translation, conversational QnA, and computer vision image captioning.

 Huang has made significant contributions to the software and AI industry through his executive leadership and his scientific publications, owning more than 170 US patents and impacting billions through Azure AI enabled products and services.
 In 2016, Wired magazine named him one of 25 Geniuses.
 In 2021, Azure AI was named the winner of InfoWorld's Technology of the Year Award.

 Huang was awarded the Allen Newell research excellence medal in 1992, and IEEE Speech Processing Best Paper in 1993.
-He was recognized as an IEEE Fellow by Institute of Electrical and Electronics Engineers in 2000, and named ACM Fellow by Association for Computing Machinery in 2017.
-Huang received 2022 Asian American Corporate Leadership Award, and IEEE Amar Bose Industrial Leader Award for contributions in speech recognition and industrial leadership in artificial intelligence.
-In 2023, he was elected a member of the US National Academy of Engineering (NAE), for technical contributions and leadership in speech and language technologies and products including the development of cloud-based intelligent systems.
+He was recognized as an IEEE Fellow by Institute of Electrical and Electronics Engineers in 2000, named ACM Fellow by Association for Computing Machinery in 2017, and a member of Washington State Academy of Sciences.
+Huang received 2022 Asian American Corporate Leadership Award, and IEEE Amar Bose Industrial Leader Award.
+In 2023, he was elected a member of the US National Academy of Engineering (NAE), and a member of the American Academy of Arts and Sciences.